kxzk/Turtles/README.md

 ![TMNT](http://i.imgur.com/dQ24EoO.png)

-# A colorscheme for Vim inspired by the legendary teenage warriors (in development).
+# A colorscheme for Vim inspired by the legendary teenage warriors.